sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 *everything* you have modified.
 Be it settings within the EE, installed system packages or Python packages, as well as every Ansible content you depend on when running your
 Ansible code.

-EEs effectively eleminate the ".. but it works on my machine!" :sunglasses:.
+EEs effectively eliminate the ".. but it works on my machine!" :sunglasses:.

 ### Execution environments: Getting started